 An instant highlight of the third volume, for many, will be the classic Deep River, the most famous of Samuel Coleridge-Taylor’s collection of 24 Negro Melodies Op.59 (please could somebody publish a good edition of the whole cycle?).

 Preceding this in the book, John W. Work III’s Take Me Back from Appalachia is a highly infectious concoction with overt folk/spiritual roots, and easier to play than some of the later pieces in Volume 2.
+But in general I would suggest this ‘Early Advanced’ collection is suitable for players from around Grade 7 to first diploma.

 The 13 pieces are as varied as ever, other highlights including the inspired pianism of Abdel-Rahim’s Variations on an Egyptian Folksong (a brilliant concert work at diploma level), and Russell’s delicate and ripely melodic Jamaican Dance No.2: what a joyful discovery!